Leo Steiner

 The deli's corned beef and pastrami, celebrated by smoked meat connoisseurs nationwide, were cured in the store's cellar using Steiner's own recipe in a two-week-long curing process.
 The Carnegie Deli used a half-ton of brisket to prepare a week's supply of corned beef by the time of his death.
 Steiner admitted that "you could eat it after seven days, but if you wait until the 13th you're in heaven".

 A resident of Manhattan, Steiner died at age 48 on December 31, 1987, at Columbia-Presbyterian Medical Center due to complications of a brain tumor and was buried at Gomel Chesed Cemetery in Elizabeth, New Jersey.
-He was survived by his wife, Irma, and his brother, Sam Steiner, who was a manager at the Carnegie Deli at the time of Leo's death and another brother Robert, a stock broker in Lakewood, NJ.
+He was survived by his wife Irma and two brothers, Sam, a manager at the Carnegie Deli at the time of Leo's death, and Robert, a stockbroker in Lakewood, NJ.

 Steiner was eulogized by comedian Henny Youngman as "the deli lama".
 Many felt that the Carnegie Deli had deteriorated, even just several months after Steiner's death.
 Corbett Monica, a comedian featured in scenes of Broadway Danny Rose filmed at the restaurant, lamented that "It's not the same kind of warm haimish feeling since Leo passed away."
 Mark Simone, a radio personality at WNEW-FM reminisced that "The Carnegie used to be a party every afternoon, and the reason was Leo Steiner...
 You could go there any afternoon and sit with celebrities.
 Now it's just not happening.
 And a lot of those people are coming to the Stage."
 Even Steiner's wife, who was then involved in a protracted battle with her husband's former partner over the valuation of the business, had abandoned the Carnegie, stating that "Since Leo died, I don't feel right about going to the Carnegie."